reactioncommerce/catalyst/styleguide/src/sections/LocalDevelopment.md

-If you'd like to see your changes locally inside of another project, such as the [Reaction Operator UI](https://github.com/reactioncommerce/reaction) or the [Reaction Storefront](https://github.com/reactioncommerce/reaction-next-starterkit), it's possible to link your local version of this Component Library using the following steps:
+If you'd like to see your changes locally inside of another project, such as the [Reaction Operator UI](https://github.com/reactioncommerce/reaction) or the [Reaction Storefront](https://github.com/reactioncommerce/reaction-next-starterkit), it's possible to link your local version of Catalyst using the following steps:

-- `cd` into your local version of the [Reaction Component Library](https://github.com/reactioncommerce/reaction-component-library), and run the following commands:
+- `cd` into your local version of the [Catalyst](https://github.com/reactioncommerce/catalystt), and run the following commands:

 ```diff
 yarn install